DylanKojiCheslin/itchy-octo-turtle/README.md

 Many to Many relations can be difficult in Meteor.

-This project is an attmpt to model the relations of data to simulate a school.
+This project is an attempt to model the relations of data to simulate a school.

 A student can be in many classes.